-4. Move up the ladder with more difficult books
+4. Move up the ladder with more difficult German learning books:

-Many children’s books have appropriate age ranges, which can help you determine what level you’re reading comprehension is at and how well you’re progressing.
+Many children’s books have appropriate age ranges, which can help you determine what level your reading comprehension is at and how well you’re progressing.

-- Gute Nacht Geschichten: This one consists of more than 400 German bedtime stories.
-You can search for specific stories or choose from the sidebars, which include “Beliebteste Gutenachtgeschichten” (most popular bedtime stories) and “Neuste Gutenachtgeschichten” (newest bedtime stories).
+This resource to learn German reading consists of more than 400 German bedtime stories.
+You can search for specific stories or choose from the sidebars, which include “Beliebteste Gutenachtgeschichten” (“most popular bedtime stories”) and “Neuste Gutenachtgeschichten” (“newest bedtime stories”).

-- Children’s Books Forever: This website has a fantastic assortment of children’s books in many different languages, including German.
-They come in PDF form and include pictures, which can greatly boost your foreign language reading comprehension!
+This website has a fantastic assortment of children’s books in many different languages, including German.
+They come in PDF form and include pictures, which can greatly help you learn German reading and boost your comprehension!

-Now get out there and take your first step!
+Now get out there and take your first step with easy German reading!

 And One More Thing…